 Produced by Calligram Studio, a three-piece team from the UK and France.
 Just a quick peek at their website and they say that their goal is ‘to design, write and release what we call game-shaped stories, where mechanics are intrinsically linked to storytelling’.
 Maybe this is why I instantly fell in love with it?

-Phoenix Springs Demo - Leo
+Phoenix Springs demo

-Leo?
+Leo.
 Source: Steam

 The pacing is superb, and while the protagonist comes across as cold, it’s fitting for the story (so far).
 The presentation was the initial lure, as the game uses some fantastic illustrations and colour palettes… Christ, it’s so good.
 It’s almost like an arthouse Heavy Metal experience, minus the fantasy element and shoddy leather.
 Without hiring a private detective, the team must have an illustrious portfolio of previous artistic projects.